 It is also important to note that some of the recommendations in the report may have wider application beyond CALD litigants.
 As we move away from systems which exist to serve professionals / experts, processes need to be adapted to become more people-centred.
 The report is not without challenge but it presents an important opportunity and raises a set of issues which arise in the justice (and wider) aspects of New Zealand life which must be addressed to ensure that we succeed as a superdiverse community and all New Zealanders reap the benefits and rewards of diversity.”

-If you wish to download the report please complete the following form:
+If you wish to download the report please click here: